mjdamgaard/UP-Web-Project/open_tech_co-ops.md

 And another potential way to ensure that the co-op will not enshittify, and start squeezing its customers for money more and more, is to simply let the customers slowly take over the co-op over time, namely by slowly increasing *b* in comparison to *a*, meaning that the customers will get an increasing amount of the total vote in the co-op.

-With this proposal, the co-op will thus essentially turn into a [consumers' co-op](https://en.wikipedia.org/wiki/Consumers%27_co-operative) over time, as *b* slowly increases, meaning that the prices and the rewards for the developers will be determined by the customers themselves to an increasing extend.
+With this proposal, the co-op will thus essentially turn into a [consumers' co-op](https://en.wikipedia.org/wiki/Consumers%27_co-operative) over time, as *b* slowly increases, meaning that the prices and the rewards for the developers will be determined by the customers themselves to an increasing extent.
 The customers will then still have an incentive to keep the business going, assuming that they want to keep being able to use its products and services.
 And they will also have an incentive to keep rewarding the contributions of the developers who maintain and extend the software, and come up with new useful ideas.